3141bishwa/QueryRanking-WebApp/README.md

 `virtualenv query`

+Virtualenv creates a Python environment that is segregated from your system wide Python installation.
+In this way, you can test your module without any external packages mucking up the result.
 To begin using the virtual environment, it needs to be activated.
-For that , go inside the directory and do
+For that, do

 `cd query`